ggicci/ggicci.me/content/posts/goplay-embed-go-playground-on-your-website/index.md

 ## Hugo Shortcode `goplay`

+If your are using [hugo](https://gohugo.io/) to generate your website.
+This section should be helpful to you.

-The following snippet is used by this site.
+The following hugo shortcode [^hugo-shortcode] is used by this site.
+The latest version can be found [here](https://github.com/ggicci/ggicci.me/blob/master/layouts/shortcodes/goplay.html). _NB: Tweak this code before using._

 ````html
 {{ $id := md5 .Inner }} {{ .Inner }}